 Another aspect you can consider is: are you willing to invest in your vehicle before moving to Hawaii to reduce your costs?

 Are you the type of individual who can fix something yourself before you ship it off to Hawaii?
 If so, that may be the smartest choice.
-In addition to repairing it on the mainland, it may also be good to clean it before shipping it to Hawaii, and apply a layer of wax coating on your vehicle will prolong its life on the islands.
+In addition to repairing it on the mainland, it may also be good to clean it before shipping a car to Hawaii, and applying a layer of wax coating on your vehicle will prolong its life on the islands.

 Generally, you’ll want to do this more frequently once you move to Hawaii since the salt particles in the air accelerate the rusting of the vehicles.

 In the end, you need to trust your instinct.
 If you find yourself in need to move on because your vehicle is too problematic, it may be time to do so.